-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 - problems with your vision;

-- severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;
+- severe pain in your upper stomach spreading to your back, nausea, vomiting, diarrhea;

-- stabbing chest pain, wheezing, feeling short of breath;
+- new or worsening cough, fever, stabbing chest pain, wheezing, feeling short of breath;

-Less serious side effects may include:
+Common side effects may include:

 - muscle pain;

-- nausea; vomiting, stomach pain, loss of appetite;
+- vomiting, loss of appetite; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.